Spomky-Labs/otphp/Resources/doc/configuration.md

         cookie_name: trusted_computer  # Name of the trusted computer cookie
         cookie_lifetime: 5184000       # Lifetime of the trusted computer cookie
         cookie_secure: false           # Set the 'Secure' (HTTPS Only) flag on the trusted_computer cookie
+        cookie_same_site: "lax"     # The same-site option of the cookie, can be "lax" or "strict"

     # Regex pattern of paths you want to exclude from two-factor authentication.
     # Useful to exclude Assetic paths or other files from being blocked.